 As a biological limit exists regarding how slow trees can grow and remain alive (Oliver and Larson 1996, Kobe and Coates 1997), risk of mortality from suppression was then examined.
 As the 54 tree sub-sample was a representative sample of the total population of understory trees, the slowest radial growth rates found from analysis of lifetime radial growth rates were assumed to be close to the threshold of mortality.
 These minimum growth rates were compared with mortality threshold rates from other studies.
 Estimates of mortality risk for each vigor class were based on how close the past 5yr mean radial growth increment were to these mortality thresholds.
 HD ratio thresholds for each vigor class were also considered as high HD ratios are associated with a higher risk of stem failure and suppression mortality (Wilson and Oliver 2000, Wonn and O'Hara 2001).
-Hemispherical photographs were then used to evaluate whether trees from different classes had enough space directly above them to recruit into the overstory, assuming that existing overstory trees would expand their crowns.
-Percent of total solar radiation and visual examination of the photos were used.

 Release potential was defined in terms of a released tree's ability to regain comparable growth rates, for a given light environment, to trees that did not undergo suppression.
 To assess release potential, lifetime RVG histories of the 54 intensively analyzed trees were examined for patterns of suppression and release.
 Trees that showed patterns of release were compared to trees growing in similar light environments that had not undergone suppression.
-Lifetime HD ratios were also examined to see the extent to which trees recovered from high ratios.
-Although the exact history of overstory removal around each tree could not be confidently determined, it was assumed that at least some of the trees currently growing in open conditions had been released in the past and should therefore show a growth response.
-Trees growing in open conditions that were growing at low RVG rates were closely examined to determine why they had not responded to release.
+Lifetime HD ratios was also examined to see the extent to which trees recovered from high ratios.
+Although the exact history of overstory removal around each tree could not be determined with a high degree of confidence, it was assumed that at least some of the trees currently growing in open conditions had been released in the past and should therefore show a growth response.
 Finally, the live crown ratio thresholds for each vigor class were also considered.